 Chamomile: Sweet flavor With Notes of Green Apple

 Chamomile is an edible flower that is commonly known for its use as a relaxing herbal tea.
 The entire flower is edible, including the petals and the yellow centers, and the blooms can be lightly torn and tossed into green salads or used as an edible garnish for roasted meats.
+Both Roman and German chamomile make wonderful additions to tea gardens.

 The flowers have a delicate, sweet, and slightly apple-like flavor.